1990–91 Associate Members' Cup

-The 1990–91 Associate Members' Cup, known as the 1990–91 Leyland DAF Cup, was the eighth staging of the Associate Members' Cup, a knock-out competition for English football clubs in the Third Division and the Fourth Division.
+The 1990–91 Associate Members' Cup, known as the 1990–91 Leyland DAF Cup, was the tenth staging of a secondary football league tournament, and the eighth staging of the Associate Members' Cup, a knock-out competition for English football clubs in the Third Division and the Fourth Division.
 The winners were Birmingham City and the runners-up were Tranmere Rovers.

 The competition began on 5 November 1990 and ended with the final on 26 May 1991 at Wembley Stadium.

 In the first round, there were two sections split into eight groups: North and South.
 In the following rounds each section gradually eliminates teams in knock-out fashion until each has a winning finalist.
 At this point, the two winning finalists faced each other in the combined final for the honour of the trophy.